-The newly constructed Richmond council chamber was designed by a joint venture of architects Kuwabara Payne McKenna Blumberg from Toronto and Hotson Bakker Architects from Vancouver, and we developed the A/V system design.
-The room has a video presentation system with two rear projection screens, high brightness LCD video projectors, 15" LCD Flat screen computer monitors mounted in the mayor/council and staff desks for display of all video-based presentation materials.
+The Richmond council chamber was designed by a joint venture of architects Kuwabara Payne McKenna Blumberg from Toronto and Hotson Bakker Architects from Vancouver, and we developed the original A/V system design for the room as well as the subsequent technology upgrade a decade and a half later.
+The room has a digital video presentation system with two rear projection screens, high brightness LCD video projectors, 19" widescreen LCD computer monitors mounted in the mayor/council and staff desks for display of all video-based presentation materials.

-Video sources include computer presentations that can be sourced from the presenter's positions, staff positions, and the clerk or manager's positions, a video document camera, and a VCR.
-The audio system uses miniature directional shotgun microphones and a mix-minus loudspeaker configuration for the desks, plus an auto-mix buss for the ceiling speakers in the public gallery area.
+Video sources include computer presentations that can be sourced from the presenter's positions, staff positions, and the clerk or manager's positions, and a ceiling mount HD video document camera.
+The audio system uses directional line array microphones mounted on the name plate holders and a mix-minus loudspeaker configuration for the desks, plus an auto-mix buss for the ceiling speakers in the public gallery area.
 The press desks have audio distribution of the mix, as does the Shaw Cable TV coverage.
-There is an integrated robotic camera system in the chamber with the control room located in a small room across the foyer from the chamber manned by Shaw's cable operators, eliminating the need for a remote truck.
+There is an integrated HD robotic camera system in the chamber with the control room located in a small room across the foyer from the chamber manned by Shaw's cable operators, eliminating the need for a remote truck.
 The cable TV also gets a video feed of all presentation material, including scan converted computer presentations.